cl-unrc-lab/Tolerange/README.md

+# Intro

 This is the source code and binaries distribution of the Tolerange tool.
-Tolerange accepts as inputs one stochastic program (the spec) with  no faults, and another program which can be thought of as an implementation containing faults and fault-tolerance mechanisms.
-Tolerange measures how much tolerance to faults the implementation provides, for doing so it uses the spec to evaluate in what extent the implementation deviates from the expected behavior.
+Tolerange accepts as inputs one stochastic model (aka the specification) containing  no faults, together with another stochastic model,  which is an augmented version of the former (aka the implementation)  containing faults and fault-tolerance mechanisms.
+Tolerange measures how much tolerance to faults the implementation provides, for doing so it uses the spec to evaluate to what extent the implementation deviates from the expected behavior.
 It uses stochastic bisimulation games for computing such a value.

 Tolerange is distributed under the the GNU Lesser Public License (see the file LICENCE in this distribution).

 Tolerange uses linear programming for solving games and so it uses linear programming libraries, the default library is SSC which is open source.
-The tool also supports the option of using gurobi, for that the user must have [Gurobi](https://gurobi.com) installed.
+Optionally, the tool supports the use of using Gurobi, for that the user must have [Gurobi](https://gurobi.com) installed (see [Installing Gurobi](#installing-gurobi)).
 In all our tests Gurobi behaved faster than SSC.

 # Folders:

 the distribution contains de following folders:

-* bin: it contains the scripts and executables for running the tool.
+* bin/: it contains the scripts and executables for running the tool.
 * src/core: it contains the class that provides the main methods for computing the expected number of faults preserved by the implementation.
 * src/lang: it contains the AST used by the paser.
 * src/game: it contains classes for the game graph,